Need assistance? Call our experts: (727) 223-1816 or visit support.mcarbo.com

 History of the Marlin 60

-In 1960, Edward Nichol designed the Marlin Glenfield Model 60 off of the Model 99 platform.
-The major improvements made to the Model 60 over the 99 were the transition from steel inner tubes to brass inner tubes in the tubular magazine in order to prevent rusting.
-The Model 60 was also grooved for tip-off scope mounts and given a different wood stock.
-Early models were stamped “Marlin Model 60G” (“G” for Glenfield), which was replaced in the late 1960s with “Marlin Glenfield Model 60”, on the barrel.
+In 1960, Edward Nichol designed the Marlin Glenfield Model 60 based on the Model 99 platform.
+The primary enhancements in the Model 60 compared to the Model 99 included the shift from steel to brass inner tubes in the tubular magazine to prevent rust.
+Additionally, the Model 60 was grooved for tip-off scope mounts and had a different wood stock.
+Initial models had “Marlin Model 60G” ("G" signifying Glenfield) stamped on the barrel, which was later changed to “Marlin Glenfield Model 60” in the late 1960s.

 Marlin Model 60 Specs:

-Model 60SS, the rifle in a nickel-plated, stainless steel version with a grey/black laminate stock
+• Model 60SS: Nickel-plated, stainless steel with a grey/black laminate stock

-Model 60SSK, the rifle in a nickel-plated, stainless steel version, with black fiberglass stock
+• Model 60SSK: Nickel-plated, stainless steel with black fiberglass stock

-Model 60S-CF, the rifle in a nickel-plated, stainless steel version, with a black carbon-fiber-patterned stock
+• Model 60S-CF: Nickel-plated, stainless steel with a black carbon-fiber-patterned stock

 Marlin 60 Date of Manufacture Chart / Marlin 795 Date of Manufacture Chart